evan-d30/sae-feature-survival-quantization/README.md

 The project asks whether sparse-autoencoder (SAE) features extracted from a full precision language model remain "faithful" after a model is quantized.
 The core measurement uses a frozen SAE as a fixed basis: FP16 and compressed activations are computed on identical tokens, encoded by the same SAE, and compared feature-by-feature with Pearson correlation.

+📄 Our paper is now on arXiv — come read it: [Perplexity Can Miss SAE Feature Damage Under Quantization](https://arxiv.org/abs/2606.03002)

 ## Main claims reproduced by this repo

 - SAE feature survival degrades gradually as RTN bit-width decreases from INT8 to INT4.